Getting in from high school

 Educational Access Scheme

 With our Educational Access Scheme (EAS) you can get up to four additional bonus points if you have experienced educational or other disadvantage.
 To apply for the EAS, you must complete the application form contained in the EAS booklet produced by UAC or download the form from UAC.
-EAS applications have closed for Semester 1, 2017.
+EAS applications for Semester 2, close on 12 July 2017.

 For more information phone our Enquiry Centre on 1300 ASK UON.